idaholab/moose/framework/doc/content/source/utils/JvarMapInterface.md

-The `JvarMapKernelInterface` and `JvarMapIntegratedBCInterface` interface classes (veneers), for Kernels and integrated boundary conditions respectively, provide a mapping from the the value of the `jvar` parameter passed into `computeQpOffDiagJacobian` method to
+The `JvarMapKernelInterface` and `JvarMapIntegratedBCInterface` interface classes (veneers), for Kernels and integrated boundary conditions respectively, provide a mapping from the value of the `jvar` parameter passed into `computeQpOffDiagJacobian` method to

 - an index into the `_coupled_moose_vars` vector